albertolluch/Programming-with-Spaces/tutorial-distributed-programming.md

 ## 3.3 Accesing a remote space

 A remote tuple space, possibly residing on another device, accepts the same operations as a local tuple space.
 The only difference is that we need to create the space slightly differently, namely with the `RemoteSpace` constructor.
-In our example Alice and her friends con connect to the chatoom `room1` it with
+In our example Alice and her friends can connect to the chatoom `room1` it with

 ```java
 RemoteSpace chat = new RemoteSpace("tcp://chathost:31415/room1?keep")